 What is a marble queen?

-Native to french Polynesia, Epipremnum aureum, or marble queen pothos, is one of the most common houseplants in homes today.
+Native to French Polynesia, Epipremnum aureum, or marble queen pothos, is one of the most common houseplants in homes today.
 The leaves have cream and green variegation that’s iconic to this plant and what makes them so loved by plant lovers worldwide — so loved that many plant parents have not one but many marble queens in their collection.
 They’re easy to care for, making them beginner-friendly, and they grow fast, which means they’re always a satisfying addition to anyone’s indoor garden.

-They can grow up to 10 feet long and 3 feet wide in indoor environments and can be grown in various ways.
+They can grow up to 10 feet long and 3 feet wide in indoor environments and can grow in various ways.
 For example, this vining plant can grow up a trellis or moss pole, trained on a wall with hooks, or dangle overhead as a hanging plant.
 However, if allowed to vine, the plant will produce larger and healthier leaves since this gives the leaves a better angle for sunlight.

 How to care for a marble queen